tergrid/crud-app/README.md

     Resolution:
     Adopted a persistent update approach in the edit form.
 Once the API call returns success, the cache is manually updated to reflect the edited post.

+Duplicate Key Issue Due to JSONPlaceholder's ID Behavior

+    Issue:
+    JSONPlaceholder always returns the same id (typically 101) for every new post.
+As a result, when multiple posts are created, duplicate keys appear, leading to React warnings and rendering issues.
+    Resolution:
+    In the create mutation’s onSuccess handler, a unique id is generated (for example, by appending a timestamp) to the post if the returned id is 101.
+This ensures that every new post in the cache has a unique key.

 🚀 Deployment (Vercel)